satreeby/jc-cup24-hdjt/README.md

 Feel free to explore the code and documentation in this repository.
 If you have any questions or suggestions, please don't hesitate to reach out.

 ## Acknowledgments
-Special thanks to our mentor [@Prof. Zhaori Bi](https://bzr2915.github.io/bzr2915/) and the organizers of the competition for providing this valuable learning opportunity.
+Special thanks to [@Prof. Zhaori Bi](https://bzr2915.github.io/bzr2915/) and the organizers of the competition for providing this valuable learning opportunity.